 - BONUS: One of the things that I like about Pixabay, is that they also provide free stock video clips.
 So, if you’d like to add some video clips to your videos, Pixabay provide a wide selection within different categories.
 You can also get simple graphics, illustrations and vector graphics – the possibilities are many.

 Pexels offer beautiful, high-resolution images, and they tend to be more visually “clean” and minimalistic than they are at Pixabay – although the style of the images do tend to vary a bit.

 - License: Like the two other sites, all photos on Pexels can be downloaded and used for free, both for commercial and noncommercial purposes.
 Giving credit to the photographer is not necessary but always appreciated.

 - Types of photos: At Pexels, you can find a wide selection of beautiful high resolution photos in many different categories, but that’s not the best part.
 My favourite part about the site is that you can actually browse photos by colour!
 This function is handy if you want to find images you can use in your video that are cohesive in terms of colour and style, without spending hours just searching and scrolling.

 - BONUS: Like Pixabay, Pexels is also a good place to get both images and video clips, if you’d like to use both in your videos.
 Go to videos.pexels.com to find video clips in a variety of categories.

 A selection of images from Pexels.

-Don’t think that you need to have a lot of video clips to create marketing videos – that’s not true, still images can work magic!
-Visit these three websites and have a look around, get inspired, download the images you like, and start using them when you create new videos!
+You don't need to have a lot of video clips to create stunning videos – still images can work magic!
+Visit these three websites and have a look around, get inspired, download the images you like, and try using them when you create new videos!